 There are many high-energy activities for keeping dogs physically and mentally fit.
 This blog will focus on jogging and walking with your dog.

-There are many high-energy activities for keeping dogs physically and mentally fit, such as ball fetching, jogging, agility training, frisbee, flyball, tracking, lure coursing (with plastic bags, therapy visits, and obedience competition.
+Many high-energy activities keep dogs physically and mentally fit, such as ball fetching, jogging, agility training, frisbee, flyball, tracking, lure coursing (with plastic bags, therapy visits, and obedience competition.
 This blog will focus on jogging and walking with your dog.

 How much exercise?